 Because periodontal disease can also lead to bone loss, the two diseases have been studied for possible connections.
 Research has found that women with periodontal bacteria in their mouths were more likely to have bone loss in the oral cavity and jaw, which can lead to tooth loss.
 Studies conducted over a period of 10 years also discovered that osteoporosis patients could significantly reduce tooth loss by controlling periodontal disease.
 Further, it was found that post-menopausal women who suffer from osteoporosis are 86% more likely to also develop periodontal disease.

-One of the reasons for the connection between osteoporosis and periodontal disease is estrogen deficiency.
+One of the reasons for the connection between osteoporosis and periodontal disease is an estrogen deficiency.
 Estrogen deficiency speeds up the progression of both oral bone loss and other bone loss.
 It also accelerates the rate of loss of fibers and tissues which keep the teeth stable.
-Tooth loss occurs when these fibers are destroyed.
+A loss of too many fibers results in tooth loss as well.

 Low mineral bone density is one of the several causes of osteoporosis.
 The inflammation from periodontal disease weakens bones more prone to break down.
 This is why periodontitis can be particularly detrimental and progressive to patients with osteoporosis.